evan-007/pair-program/README.md

 remove old client services / refactor all to restangular -- put restangular in services! stop using it bare in resolves

-auth control:
-  if not logged in, can't access if logged in, can't get to homepage (default to dashboard?)
-    prevent css mess on lander from being seen by auth users.

 add unit tests to client

 messages: parent state list is refreshed on message send, read, and DELETE